Sankon17/Plus-Highway-Accident-Report/README.md

 * Secure admin login system.
 * Form to submit new accident reports.
 * Search functionality to find past reports.
-* (Add any other cool features your system has here!)

 ## Technologies Used
 * **Frontend:** HTML, CSS